-Students must apply and be admitted to both the EEBB graduate program and one of the participating departments:
+Students must apply and be admitted to both the EEBB graduate program and another department at MSU.

-Prospective students should request application materials from and apply directly to one of these departments.
+Prospective students should request application materials from and apply directly to the department.

-Students must be accepted by both the EEBB admission committee and that of the participating department.
+Students must be accepted by both the EEBB admission committee and the department.
 Generally, applicants for fall semester should have all their EEBB application materials submitted by January 1.
 Departmental application deadlines may be earlier.
 For example, Zoology has a deadline of December 1.
 Because EEBB students must have a home department, and because all assistantships (TAs, RAs, and fellowships) are provided through home departments, all applicants to the EEBB Program are urged to follow precisely the application procedures for the prospective home department.
 Outstanding undergraduate students are strongly encouraged to compete for National Science Foundation Pre-doctoral Fellowships.